Skip to content

 Process

-For navigation, I designed a progress sidebar that showed topics rather than time (we had no idea how long any given session would take).
-What's coming next appeared at low opacity and sharpened as you approached it.
+For progress, I designed a sidebar that showed topics rather than time.
+We had no idea how long any given session would take — the LLM's routing depended entirely on what each person said.
+Topics appeared at low opacity and sharpened as you approached them.
 If an answer fed back into an earlier topic, that topic would be re-emphasised.
-The survey itself scrolled question by question, open and wide — more conversation than chat interface.
-With a detailed intro page upfront, because none of this works if the first question catches someone off guard.
+The sidebar showed the shape of the conversation, not a countdown.

 Outcome